-Managers should be as inclusive as possible, providing equitable opportunities for all users who wish to use the area, to the extent feasible and appropriate.
+Managers should provide opportunities for all users who wish to use the area, to the extent feasible and appropriate.
 It is possible that previous desired conditions were defined too narrowly, excluding certain groups of people or types of uses.
 Updating desired conditions statements can ensure that these groups and uses are considered in the decision-making process.
 Also, if desired conditions statements lack a shared vision of the interested groups and communities that an area serves, management should reach out to these groups and get input.